-How To: Five Ways To Keep Your Skirting Boards Clean & Fresh
+How to Keep Your Skirting Board Clean

-- Dusting and Vacuuming
+1. Dusting and vacuuming

 Instagram cleaning sensation Mrs Hinch recommends using fabric softener as a substitute for soap in this mixture.
 Not only will this help you remove dirt and grime but it will also leave your boards smelling super fresh and nice.

-- Bleach and Sprays
+3. Bleach and sprays

-You might be pretty reluctant to use bleach and strong sprays on your woodwork as not only do they have a strong odour, but they could have a damaging effect on your paint work.
+You might be pretty reluctant to use bleach and strong sprays on your woodwork as not only do they have a strong odour, but they could have a damaging effect on your paintwork.
 For regular cleans, we wouldn’t recommend using such strong detergents, but they are great if you need to remove tougher stains that just won’t budge with the use of warm soapy water.

 We would advise doing a small patch test on your skirting boards with your chosen detergent to ensure that there is no damage to the boards and the paint doesn’t begin to warp or wipe away.